wcy123/wcy123.github.com/_posts/2015-04-30-Different-key-binding-in-Emacs-transient-mark-mode.md

-[Emacs transient mark mode][] gives you much of the standard selection-highlighting behavior of other editors, but key binding is not changed when mark is active, this is quite different with other editors.
-For example, usually when mark is active and you input some texts, the new texts replaces the selected text.
+[Emacs transient mark mode][] gives you much of the standard selection-highlighting behavior of other editors, but key binding is not changed when mark is active, for example, many letter keys are bound to `self-insert-command`.
+This is quite different with other editors.
+In other editors, usually when mark is active and you input some texts, the new texts replace the selected text.

-There is an easy way to temporarily change the key binding when mark is active and restore the original key bind automatically.
+There is an easy way to temporarily change the key binding when mark is active and restore the original key bind automatically when mark is inactive.

 ```elisp
 (global-set-key (kbd "C-w") 'backward-kill-word)